assaff/msc-thesis/source/results.rst

 binding site of the peptide.

-The paper describing the experiment addresses this issue, suggesting a dual mechanism of dimerization of PDZ6.
+The paper describing the experiment addresses this issue, suggesting a dual mechanism of dimerization of PDZ6 [**citation here**].
 In its free form, PDZ6 is able to form an antiparallel dimer using its C-terminus to bind the binding pocket of its partner.
 Upon binding the liprin alpha peptide, a parallel beta sheet can form in en entirely different orientation. http://www.jbc.org/content/278/10/8501.long

 We observe a similar patter in the free structure of human